Darya Dontsova

-Agrippina Arkadyevna Dontsova (Агриппи́на Арка́дьевна Донцо́ва (Васи́льева); born 7 June 1952 in Moscow), primarily known as Darya Dontsova (Дарья Донцова) (before marriage known as Vasilyeva) is a Russian writer of detective novels, scriptwriter, TV presenter and member of the Union of Writers of Russia.
-Winner of a number of literary awards.
-Over the years, according to official data of the Russian Book Chamber, Dontsova takes the first place in Russia among adult fiction authors on the total annual circulation of books published by it.
-(Note: Russian Book Chamber. www.bookchamber.ru.
-Retrieved December 9, 2016.)
-In 2015, published 117 books and pamphlets total circulation of Dontsova 1968 thousand copies in Russia.
+Daria Dontsova (real name: Agrippina Arkadyevna Dontsova (formerly Vasilyeva)) (Агриппи́на Арка́дьевна Донцо́ва (Васи́льева); born 7 June 1952 in Moscow), is a Russian writer, screenwriter, radio, television host, and author of many detective novels.
+She is a member of the Union of Writers of Russia.
+According to official data from the Russian Book Chamber, Dontsova was the best-selling author of adult fiction in Russia for a number of years.
 (Note: Russian Book Chamber. www.bookchamber.ru.
 Retrieved December 9, 2016.)

 Biography

 Genealogy

-Dontsova was born on June 7, 1952, in Moscow in the family of Mosconcert director Tamara Stepanovna Nowacki (14 April 1917 – 11 March 2008), (Note: Darya Dontsova buried mother Days pv.
-Retrieved December 9, 2016.) and a little-known Soviet writer (1929 OGPU) Arkady Nikolaevich Vassiliev (16 March 1907 - August 1972).
-Agrippina's father came from a working-class family.
-His grandfather Nikolay Vasiliev worked at a textile factory, grandmother (after whom Agrippina got its name) served as a day laborer.
-Before the birth of Agrippina, they broke up.
+Dontsova was born on June 7, 1952, to her parents Mosconcert director Tamara Stepanovna Nowacki (14 April 1917 – 11 March 2008), (Note: Darya Dontsova buried mother Days pv.
+Retrieved December 9, 2016.) and a little-known Soviet writer and OGPU employee Arkady Nikolaevich Vassiliev (16 March 1907 - August 1972).
+Dontsova's father came from a working-class family.
+His grandfather Nikolay Vasiliev worked at a textile factory, grandmother (after whom Dontsova got its name) served as a day laborer.
+Before the birth of Dontsova, they broke up.
 At the time of the birth girl`s parents divorced, according to the documents the father had been married to the journalist of the newspaper "Pravda" Faina Borisovna.
-By that time, he was married to Galina Nikolaevnaso Agrippina has a half-sister Isolde, who is older 20 years.
+By that time, he was married to Galina Nikolaevnaso Dontsova has a half-sister Isolde, who is older 20 years.

-From her mother`s side Agrippina has Polish and Cossack origin.
+From her mother`s side Dontsova has Polish and Cossack origin.
 Her maternal grandfather Stephen Nowacki was a Polish communist, who, along with his brother Jacek was one of the associates of Felix Dzerzhinsky.
 Grandmother Afanasia Shabanova from Kislovodsk was from a wealthy family.
 They, being married, moved to Moscow in 1916.
 In 1937, Stephen was arrested charged in case of Tukhachevsky and he died in one of the camps, allegedly under the Annunciation (later was posthumously rehabilitated).
 Anticipating arrest, Stefan divorced his wife, Tamara and his daughter were safe.